nabeelvalley/website/public/content/blog/testPost.md

 ## Literally all the code for the Markdown Renderer

-SO, first run a bas command obvs
+So, first run a bash command obvs

 ```bash
 yarn start